-The Board and management are not aware of any other matters to be presented at the annual meeting other than the election of the directors, the amendment to the Corporation's Articles of Incorporation, and the ratification of the appointment of the independent public accountants.
+The Board and management are not aware of any matters to be presented at the annual meeting other than the election of the directors and the ratification of the appointment of the independent public accountants.
 However, if any other matters properly come before such meeting or any adjournment thereof, the holders of the proxies are authorized to vote thereon at their discretion.